indeedeng/util/mmap/README.md

 ## Building

-You can build the native code for util-mmap yourself using the provided Perl scripts, which are Linux-specific and depend on gcc:
+You can build the native code for util-mmap yourself with the provided Perl scripts, which are Linux-specific and depend on GCC:

 ```
 $ cd util/mmap/src/main/native/